VNA818/VNA818/README.md

 I am a Junior pursuing a Bacelor's degree in [Information Technology and Web Science](https://science.rpi.edu/itws) at Rensselaer Polytechnic Institute.

-I looking for opportunites in IT, web, or software development this Spring and Summer 2023.
+I am looking for opportunities in IT, web, or software development this Spring and Summer 2023.

 In my free time I enjoy cycling, graphic design, photography, and games.